When you’re learning to drive, the question of ‘automatic or manual?’ may come up in conversation.

 One of the most common questions a learner driver will ask is “Is it easier to learn in a manual car or an automatic car?”
 And when budgets are often tight, the question of is it more expensive to insure a manual or an automatic car often comes up.

-If you’re about to embark on some driving lessons and you’re at a crossroads in deciding which type of car to go with, we’ve put together a useful guide to help you make an informed decision about which type of licence you may want and which type of vehicle you might want to drive.
+If you’re considering learning to drive and are at a crossroads in deciding if you want to go with manual or automatic driving lessons, we’ve put together a useful guide to help you make an informed decision about which type of licence you may want and which type of vehicle you might want to drive.

 The first thing to bear in mind is if you learn to drive in an automatic car, you will only be allowed to drive automatic cars going forward whereas if you learn in a manual you can choose whether you want to drive a manual or automatic once you’ve passed your test.